Persistent Permutability in Choice Petri Nets: Two Petri net classes satisfying SPE FPE

-\PROP{nonac.prop}{Using a nonpersistent state to derive Figure \ref{non-DC-lts.fig}} Suppose that $N=(P,T,F,M_0)$ is a pure, plain, nonpersistent Petri net satisfying the S$\widetilde{\text{P}}$E property.
+\PROP{nonac.prop}{Using a non-persistent state to derive Figure \ref{non-DC-lts.fig}} Suppose that $N=(P,T,F,M_0)$ is a pure, plain, non-persistent Petri net satisfying the S$\widetilde{\text{P}}$E property.
 Then in its reachability graph, the pattern $\PT_{\mathit{nonDC}}$ shown in Figure~{\rm \ref{non-DC-lts.fig}} is embedded. \ENDPROP

 \BEW Suppose that $N$ satisfies all premises.
 We shall prove that $\PT_{\mathit{nonDC}}$ (Figure \ref{non-DC-lts.fig}) can be embedded into $RG(N)$.